Mental Health

 Last meeting

-The network meets every 2 months via Zoom or in person, we recommend if you cannot join us a colleague takes your place or, if you wish to convey a message to the network, please send us the information up to 7 days before the meeting and we will bring it to the meeting on your behalf.
-We are always keen to highlight the fantastic work our members are doing to support communities in Leeds, if you would like to share a presentation please email us for more information.
+The Mental Health network meets every 2 months, 5 times a year, on Zoom.
+We recommend that if you cannot join us, a colleague take your place.
+If you wish to convey a message to the network, please send us the information up to 7 days before the meeting, and we will bring it to the meeting on your behalf.
+We are always keen to highlight the fantastic work our members are doing to support communities in Leeds, and so we have a ‘Members Spotlight’ segment during the session.
+If you would like to share a presentation to highlight the work your service is doing, please email [email protected] for more information.

 Membership